 |12%||Butter, Cheese, Ghee, and Mobiles||Non-AC Hotels, Business Class Air Travel, and Hotels (tariff <INR 2,500)|

 |18%||Capital Goods, Computers, Soap, Toothpaste, and Branded Goods||AC Restaurant, Telecom, and IT & Financial Services|

 |28%||Cars, Motorcycles, Consumer Durables such as TV, and Sin Items such as cigarettes and aerated drinks (15% extra cess)||Cinema, 5-star Hotels, and Betting|

-The rates for the remaining items such as gold and alcohol are likely to be decided in the next GST council meeting scheduled for June 3.
+binary option that accepts solid trust pay The rates for the remaining items such as gold and alcohol are likely to be decided in the next GST council meeting scheduled for June 3.

 A high-level analysis of tax changes on various goods and services seems to indicate that people in the lower income strata of the society may become a major beneficiary of lower prices and the middle and elite class may not benefit much from the new tax rates, at least in terms of prices.

-Below are some arguments to this end:
+enter site Below are some arguments to this end:

 - Eggs, milk, bread, and vegetables have been exempted under GST.
 But processed food will attract a 12% tax rate (largely consumed by middle/elite class)

 - Budget hotels with tariff less than INR 1,000 are exempt.
 But AC restaurants will attract an 18% tax.
 The rate is even higher for 5-star hotels at 28%

 - Consumer durables such as AC and fridge fall under the 28% tax slab